-DERM 425 Research
+DERM 425 Research 4 weeks.
+Credits 3

 This course will provide the student with a concentrated research experience within this specialty discipline.
 The specific research project and tasks will be agreed upon by the student and faculty research mentor, and approved by the course director.
+Grading: Pass/Fail